davar-playgrounds/vault-HA-fedora/README.md

 - Install required software (as root) with: `dnf -y install vagrant-libvirt ansible`
 - Add your user account to libvirt group
-- Add FC23 cloud box for libvirt: `vagrant box add https://download.fedoraproject.org/pub/fedora/linux/releases/23/Cloud/x86_64/Images/Fedora-Cloud-Base-Vagrant-23-20151030.x86_64.vagrant-libvirt box --name fedora-23`
+- Add FC23 cloud box for libvirt (use your own account): `vagrant box add https://download.fedoraproject.org/pub/fedora/linux/releases/23/Cloud/x86_64/Images/Fedora-Cloud-Base-Vagrant-23-20151030.x86_64.vagrant-libvirt box --name fedora-23`

 ### Run the demo

-- within the folder where Vagrantfile and demo.yml are located execute: `vagrant up`
+- Within the folder where Vagrantfile and demo.yml are located execute: `vagrant up`
-- upon successfull Ansible play run a web browser on the host hosting Vagrant VMs and access the demo web page  on: http://192.168.100.104/secret.php
+- Upon successfull Ansible play run a web browser on the host hosting Vagrant VMs and access the demo web page  on: http://192.168.100.104/secret.php